ovh/docs/pages/cloud/storage/object_storage/s3_bucket_acl/guide.en-au.md

 ### User based

 Access policies attached to a specific user are called user policies.
-A user policy is evaluated using OVH S3 Object Storage IAM permissions and apply only to the specific user it is attached to.
+A user policy is evaluated using OVHcloud S3 Object Storage IAM permissions and applies only to the specific user it is attached to.

 ### Resource based